Towards a general-purpose foundation model for fMRI analysis: Results

 \subsection{Age and Gender Prediction}

-To evaluate the reproducibility and transferability of NeuroSTORM, we first assessed its performance in predicting age and (reported) gender from rsfMRI sequences compared to state-of-the-art fMRI analysis methods.
-Age and gender are critical sociodemographic variables correlating with structural brain changes, making this a fundamental fMRI analysis task.
-NeuroSTORM consistently outperformed both ROI-based methods (BrainGNN~\cite{li2021braingnn}, BNT~\cite{kan2022brain}) and volume-based approaches across all benchmark datasets.
-On the HCP-YA~\cite{van2013wu} dataset, our model achieved gender classification accuracy of 93.3\% (AUC 97.6\%) versus Com-brainTF's 85.6\% accuracy (AUC 94.7\%).
-Similar superiority was observed in HCP-A (92.3\% vs 85.1\% accuracy) and HCP-D (85.4\% vs 82.6\% accuracy).
-For age prediction on ABCD, NeuroSTORM reduced Mean Square Error (MSE) to 6.9 compared to SwiFT~\cite{kim2023swift}'s 7.6.
+To evaluate the transferability of NeuroSTORM, we first assessed its performance in predicting age and gender from rsfMRI sequences compared to state-of-the-art fMRI analysis methods.
+Age and gender are fundamental sociodemographic variables correlating with structural brain changes, making this a fundamental fMRI analysis task.
+Since the dataset metadata includes only reported gender, the prediction target in this downstream task is that label.
+NeuroSTORM consistently outperformed both ROI-based methods and volume-based approaches across all benchmark datasets.
+On HCP-YA~\cite{van2013wu} it reached a gender-classification accuracy of 93.28\%, surpassing the best volume-based method SwiFT~\cite{kim2023swift} at 92.66\% and the best ROI-based method Brain-JEPA at 91.80\%.
+Similar superiority is observed in HCP-A (92.16\% vs 91.78\% for SwiFT and 89.24\% for Brain-JEPA) and HCP-D (85.38\% vs 84.18\% for SwiFT and 83.04\% for Brain-JEPA).
+For age prediction on ABCD, NeuroSTORM reduced Mean Square Error (MSE) to 7.0 compared to SwiFT~\cite{kim2023swift}'s 7.72 (best volume baseline) and LG-GNN's 10.40 (best ROI baseline).
 While traditional ROI-based methods showed advantages in small datasets due to lower dimensionality and higher signal-to-noise ratios, NeuroSTORM's architecture ultimately surpassed them through effective integration of structural and functional features (Fig.~\ref{fig:task1}).

-NeuroSTORM demonstrated exceptional efficiency in data-scarce scenarios.
-With only 50\% fine-tuning data on HCP-D, it maintained 83.3\% accuracy compared to TFF's 82.5\%.
-The model's pre-training strategy enabled effective knowledge transfer to UKB dataset predictions, achieving 99.2\% accuracy with just 30\% fine-tuning data versus SwiFT's 98.9\%.
-This transferability advantage persisted across multiple domains, with NeuroSTORM maintaining less than 5\% performance degradation when trained on 30\% of ABCD data compared to more than 12\% degradation observed in volume-based baselines.
+NeuroSTORM also exhibited strong label efficiency in data-scarce scenarios.
+For instance, on HCP-D, training with only 50\% of the available labels still produced 83.7\% accuracy, clearly ahead of SwiFT's 80.1\% and BrainLM's 77.0\%.
+When the training set was limited to 30\%, NeuroSTORM retained 83.2\% accuracy, losing less than 3\% absolute performance relative to full-data training, whereas SwiFT and BrainLM dropped by more than 5\% and 6\%, respectively.
+These results show that the pre-training strategy of NeuroSTORM enables efficient knowledge transfer and robust generalization even when labeled data are scarce.